project-chip/connectedhomeip/examples/all-clusters-app/ameba/README.md

 ## Commissioning and Cluster Control

 ### Commissioning
 The commissioning is carried out via WiFi.

-1. After download all-cluster example to Ameba board, boot up the board by pressing the reset button.
+  1. After download all-cluster example to Ameba-D board, boot up the board by pressing the reset button.
   2. Use ATW commands to setup network.
-3. Use ATS\$ command to run all-cluster example.
+  3. Use ATS$ command to run all-cluster example.
   4. Use
     [standalone chip-tool](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)
     to communicate with the device.